-Rich Italian dessert recipes are known around the world.
+Learn how to make rich Italian dessert recipes which are known around the world.
 They rank right up there with the French desserts.
 Any cook interested in preparing delicious desserts will tell of their favorite tiramisu recipe.

 They will describe the fresh mascarpone cheese, alcohol of their choice and a very strong instant espresso coffee, going in to make this Tuscan trifle.
 I get hungry just listening to many describe how they make their favorite cannoli recipes or the many variations of the light and deliciously flavored Italian cheesecakes.
 I also love the fresh creaminess of panna cotta served with fresh fruit.
-How delicious are these wonderful Italian dessert recipes!
+When you learn how to make Italian dessert recipes, you will realize how delicious they are.

 One thing that surprised me to hear from many Italians is that they do not usually have dessert with their everyday meals.
 Here in the United States most of us think that desserts are a devise for our pleasure and if we have a good meal we must have a luscious dessert at the end.
 The Italians, I am told reserve these luscious desserts for only special times of the year; the most they serve with the daily meals would be fresh fruit and maybe a piece of robust cheese.
 Perhaps this comes from their history of using sugar in a limited number of dishes and using much less in the recipes than we do here.
 (I notice this is also the case in Ecuador, Costa Rico and other countries).
 These sweet dishes use to be eaten only by the rich and privileged.

-Another thing that has surprised me is how many Italian dessert recipes there are that I have not tried; and they sound so delicious.
+As I was learning how to make Italian dessert recipes, another thing that surprised me is how many I have not tried and they all sound so delicious.
 What makes these Italian desserts so special?
 It is all the fresh ingredients like the creams and cheeses which makes all the Italian cuisine famous.
 A dessert originating out of the city of Florence is the Zuccotto recipe; a semi frozen dessert made with ice cream, cake and brandy and made in a small pumpkin shaped mold.
 Doesn’t that sound delicious?
 No wonder it is one of the favorites of Italy.
 The panforte recipe is a traditional dessert with spicy flavor; dessert containing fruits and nuts like a fruitcake.
 This recipe originated in the Tuscany region and was paid as a tax to the monks.
 This could be similar to the panettone sweet bread.
 There are many recipes which are similar but have different names.

 The now abundant supply of fresh eggs, milk and cheese lends well to any Italian dessert recipes.
 Homemade breads are sweetened with fruit and sugar and might be served along with a meal.
 Like all countries, Italy has its own Italian food customs.
 Special days of the years, especially Easter and Christmas are times to bring out all the Italian dessert recipes.
 All holidays are celebrated with special foods.
 Italian Easter food consists of a traditional Easter pie.
 Each family has its own unique recipe, and each one discusses it with friends and neighbors.
 It is kept in the baking pan and is offered to guest for about a week around Easter time.
 For these special days most desserts are made at home but they could be purchased in the local pastry shop (or pasticceria).
 The art of pastry making has been passed down and chefs are renowned for their skills.